 General and administrative expenses as a percentage of revenue decreased to 24.0% for the second quarter of 2019, from 25.6% for the prior-year period, and to 24.7% for the first six months of 2019, from 25.2% for the prior-year period.
 General and administrative expenses decreased to \$149.4 million in the second quarter of 2019 and \$308.0 million in the first six months of 2019, compared to \$180.1 million and \$333.4 million in the respective prior-year periods, primarily reflecting a decrease in labor expenses of \$12.5 million for the second quarter of 2019 and \$11.0 million for the first six months of 2019, due to decreased employee headcount during 2019 and higher employee incentive compensation for the 2018 periods upon achievement of performance goals.
-Expenses related to sales force events and initiatives also decreased \$12.2 million for the second quarter of 2019 and \$13.2 million for the first six months of 2019, due to administrative expenses will be higher from our global Nu Skin LIVE! event, which will take place in October 2019.
+Expenses related to sales force events and initiatives also decreased \$12.2 million for the second quarter of 2019 and \$13.2 million for the first six months of 2019, due to limited sales meetings in Mainland China and our prior-year distributor event in Hong Kong.
+In the fourth quarter of 2019, we anticipate general and administrative expenses will be higher from our global Nu Skin LIVE! event, which will take place in October 2019.